 1. Mindfulness Meditation and Awareness.

 A 2013 study compared MBSR with a Health Enhancement Program (HEP) and discovered the mindfulness training to be superior in effectiveness to reduce cortisol.
 Zen Buddhism uses mindfulness as a big part of its training of monks and Zen Masters.
 I trained in mediation decades ago and even as a part of my early martial arts training in Okinawa.
 My formal training in meditation came in the 1970’s when I was introduced to Transcendental Meditation (TM).
 It does work, even back then.
-Meditation is simply thinking of nothing and just staying in the moment.
+Meditation is simply

 Being able to access one’s subconscious mind to help eliminate what causes stress in an individual is a key to hypnosis.
 Normally, one was enlist the help of a professional skilled in using hypnosis.
 When this is not available for you, then self-hypnosis is the next best thing.
 Self-hypnosis was shown to be very effective in reducing the stress hormone cortisol as well as increasing the anti-aging hormone DHEA-S (Johansson & Uneståhl2, 2006).
 The difference is that you have to be even more aware regarding the suggestions you make and be more in control.
 You can help get yourself into a state of hypnosis by several means.
 One way is to use progressive relaxation.
 In may case, I’m already quite trained to go into hypnosis quick (when I need or want to).

 EEG Neurofeedback is an advanced version of biofeedback using EEG technology.
 This is about training your brain to respond to the feedback your body is giving you.
 That way you can make adjustments.
 In this case,

 You have more control over reducing emotional stress in your life than you can imagine.
 Each of the 3 above are powerful and effective in doing so.
 Now it’s up to you.